 There will be cramping when you bruise your cervix.
 It shouldn’t hurt while peeing.
 However, this might differ for people.

 A bruised cervix often resembles menstrual cramps.
-With a UTI you will feel a burning sensation while you pee.
+With a urinary infection you will feel a burning sensation while you pee.

 A bruised cervix should heal in about a week.